 The entire historical timeline of criminal justice and criminology is full of technological and other advancements by an enterprising officer and scientists who found ways to make the job easier, more effective and more efficient.
 But whereas changes were once gradual and incremental, the so-called technology curve has made tracking and implementing technologies for industries like law enforcement a full-time job.

-Essentially, a law enforcement technology officer's job is to ensure the department's current technologies continue to work properly while at the same time looking forward to identify technologies on the horizon that can help police officers and agencies carry out their missions.
+Essentially, a law enforcement technology officer's job is to ensure the department's current technologies continue to work properly.
+At the same time, they forward to identify technologies on the horizon that can help police officers and agencies carry out their missions.

 Technology officers oversee the maintenance of current systems and the purchasing of new systems and equipment.
 They also identify technologies that may affect the law enforcement community in the ever-changing social and technological landscape.
 In short, the job of the law enforcement technology officer is to prepare police departments for the future, wherever that may lead.

 Often, the specific requirements for a law enforcement technology officer are loosely defined.
-The two most important qualifications, though, are a background actually working as sworn police officer and a better-than-average understanding and appreciation for computer systems and technology.
+The two most important qualifications, though, are having a background as working as a sworn police officer and a better-than-average understanding and appreciation for computer systems and technology.

 Technology officers often first become police officers and work their way into the potion, either because of a prior personal or professional background in technology.

 Law enforcement technology officers receive both formal and informal training.
 They attend seminars and conferences to stay up-to-date on police and other technologies.
 They can also attend specific computer and information technology-related training programs to improve their skills and working knowledge.

 Technological systems and infrastructure are critical to any modern police department.
 Because of this, technology officers need to have the unique know-how to understand what needs to be done and the authority to make it happen.
 Technology officers often hold high ranks within their departments and enjoy higher salaries, often earning more than $100,000 per year.